What is a paramedic?

 Do I have to register (become admitted) to Weber State University?

 Yes.
-In order to take any classes at WSU and have transcripts evaluated and you must be admitted.
+In order to take any classes at Weber and have transcripts evaluated and you must be admitted.
 Go to weber.edu and click "Get Into Weber."

 Class starts - application deadlines?